 - We ensure that Sensitive Information is validated as accurate and current prior to its use, evaluation, analysis, reporting or other processing that presents a risk of unfairness to people if inaccurate or outdated data are used.

-- Where changes are made to Personal Information by our company or third parties working for our company, we ensure that those changes are timely communicated where reasonably possible.
+- Where changes are made to Personal Information by our company or third parties working for our company, we ensure that those changes are communicated to the relevant individuals in a timely manner where reasonably possible.

 |6.
 Security – We implement safeguards to protect Personal Information and Sensitive Information from loss, misuse, and unauthorized access, disclosure, alteration or destruction.

 - We have implemented a comprehensive information security program and we apply security controls that are based on the sensitivity of the information and the risk level of the activity, taking into account current technology best practices and the cost of implementation.
 Our functional security policies include, but are not limited to, standards on business continuity and disaster recovery, encryption, identity and access management, information classification, information security incident management, network access control, physical security, and risk management.

 |7.
 Data Transfer – We are responsible for and we preserve the privacy protections for Personal Information when it is transferred to or from other organizations or across country borders.

 (1) We transfer Personal Information within our company if the following requirements are met: